VAT rules can seem really complex, especially when you’re starting a new business venture.

 This article will help you understand this topic and make sure you configure your Shopify store to charge VAT in Norway correctly.

-If you are the owner of a Norwegian Shopify store, it is crucial to understand how VAT operates in the country.
+If you own a Norwegian Shopify store, it is crucial to understand how VAT operates in the country.
 This includes VAT charges on goods sold to businesses and consumers in and out of the country.

-The most significant distinction for your business is whether it is VAT registered or not.
+The key distinction for your business is whether or not it is VAT registered.
 You can learn more about this topic in our Shopify VAT guide for selling to EU customers.

 Norway is not a part of the European Union (EU), but it is part of the European Free Trade Association (EFTA) and the European Economic Area (EEA).
 This means that Norway is allowed to be a part of the EU single market.

 Most businesses start as unregistered.
 When the taxable part of your business’s turnover exceeds NOK 50,000 in a period of 12 months, you must register for VAT.
-You can also voluntarily register at any time.
+Voluntary registration is only available in specific cases.

-If you are selling goods to customers—either businesses (B2B) or consumers (B2C)—in Norway, then you have to charge VAT.
+If you are VAT registered and sell VAT-taxable goods to customers in Norway, whether businesses (B2B) or consumers (B2C), you normally charge VAT.

 Note

-For more information on what goods and services are charged at the reduced rates, see the Norwegian Tax Administration.
+For more information on which goods and services are charged at reduced rates, see the Norwegian Tax Administration.

-Goods which are zero-rated include things like books and exports.
-These are exempt from VAT.
-However, you must still declare such turnover in the tax return for VAT.
+Zero-rated supplies include things like books and exports.
+VAT is charged at 0%, but you must still declare this turnover in the VAT return.

 For more information on exempt and excepted goods, see the difference between exemptions and exceptions from VAT on the Norwegian Tax Administration website.